soapless/Hierarchical_BVAR_fMRI_multisub/README.txt

 Implementation for manuscript: ``A Hierarchical Bayesian Model for Studying the Impact of Stroke on Brain Motor Function''

-* Currently the parallel computing only works only on Linux and Mac OS systems, so it runs slow on Windows.
+* Currently the parallel computing in this implementation works only on Linux and Mac OS systems, so it runs slow on Windows.
 * For Mac users, if you get compilation error, please check if this works: http://stackoverflow.com/questions/19920281/rcpparmadillo-compile-errors-on-os-x-mavericks

 #### FILES ####